top of page

 • Cellular (4G/5G) modules

 3.2.
-Wi-Fi 6E and Wi-Fi 7 face stricter control due to the 6 GHz band
+Stricter Control for Wi-Fi 6E and Wi-Fi 7

 Manufacturers and importers must ensure:

-• Compliance with 6 GHz power limits (EIRP)
+• Compliance with 6 GHz power limits (EIRP).

-• Restrictions on specific channels depending on Vietnam’s spectrum allocation
+• Restrictions on specific channels depending on Vietnam’s spectrum allocation.

-• Control of firmware to prevent unauthorized band operation
+• Control of firmware to prevent unauthorized band operation.

 This results in:

-• Longer testing timelines
+• Longer testing timelines.

-• Higher testing costs
+• Higher testing costs.

-• Increased risk of non-compliance if global firmware is not adjusted for Vietnam
+• Increased risk of non-compliance if global firmware is not adjusted for Vietnam.

 A single product may need to meet multiple QCVNs simultaneously (Wi-Fi + Bluetooth + 5G + EMC + safety), with no exemptions even if modules already have international approvals.
+This is a major change affecting routers, gateways, IoT hubs, and industrial wireless devices.

 4. Impact on Computers: Desktop PCs, Industrial PCs, Laptops